DOI-USGS/ISIS3/README.md

 Once rclone is configured, simply run: `rclone sync remote:asc-isisdata/isis_testData/ $ISISTESTDATA`
 where:
-  - $ISISTESTDATA is the directory you want to download the test data to.
-Whatever directory you use, you want to set the environment variable $ISISTESTDATA to this directory
+  - $ISISTESTDATA is the environment variable defining the location of the ISISTESTDATA
   - remote: is the name of the configuration you created earlier.
 This can be whatever you want to name it, in this case it is named remote.
   - asc-isisdata/isis_testData/ is the name of the S3 bucket you’re downloading from